bonitasoft/bonita-doc/md/software-extensibility.md

 # Software extensibility

-Bonita BPM provides a rich set of features by default.
+Bonita provides a rich set of features by default.
 These features are designed to meet the needs of most of your projects.
-However, if a project has a need that was not anticipated and cannot be met by the default features, Bonita BPM has been designed to be extensible.
+However, if a project has a need that was not anticipated and cannot be met by the default features, Bonita has been designed to be extensible.
 This page lists the extension points that are available.